-The Australian Music Centre manages a range of projects in support of Australian music, ranging from awards and prizes through to artist development programs.
+The Australian Music Centre manages a range of projects in support of Australian music, ranging from new online initiatives to awards and artist development programs.

-To find out more about our online learning platform Echo, the Art Music Awards, Paul Lowin Prizes, AMPlify and MODART composer development programs, other AMC projects and activities as well as APRA's Art Music Fund, please follow the links below.
+To find out more about our online learning platform Echo, the Art Music Awards, Paul Lowin Prizes, AMPlify artist development framework, other AMC projects and activities as well as APRA's Art Music Fund, please follow the links below.
 See also our historical timeline to find out more about the AMC's activities and services over 45 years.